 1. Write down of all the things you can do without money.

-There are so many trusted resources online (hey, like The Nectar Collective!) that can give you a good sense of direction.
+There are so many trusted resources online that can give you a good sense of direction.
 Until you can afford a coach, do your best to be a self-starter and write down all of the things you can invest your time in figuring out.
 This is best anyway, because by the time you can hire a coach or consultant, you are prepared with plans and ideas that they can look over.

 First, identify who your audience is.
 Do you work best with single moms who want to go back to school?
 Are you able to help college students land their dream job?
 What is it that you’re REALLY good at and who can it best serve?